Frequently Asked Questions – Practical Details:

 Yes!
 We have space for a limited number of people to help with camp set-up and/or take-down and with creating the camp “energy”.
 This is a great way to decompress, work, and play with community co-creators!
-Volunteers for set-up arrive the evening of December 26, so that we are all ready to work first thing on the 27th.
-Volunteers for take-down should be ready to work after closing circle on the 2nd, and are welcome to eat and stay over that night.
-On the 3rd, we will have a work meeting at 10am, a work period, dinner, connection activities for volunteers who are staying over.
-Those who stay the night of the 3rd should leave no later than noon on the 4th.
+Volunteers for set-up arrive the evening of December 27, so that we are all ready to work first thing on the 28th.
+Volunteers for take-down should be ready to work after lunch on the 3rd, and are welcome to eat and stay over that night.
+On the 4th, we will have a morning work meeting, two work periods, and meals and connection activities for volunteers who are staying over until the 5th.
 Volunteers will contribute $20 for either or both sessions toward meals.

 The site is in an area that has an average daytime high temperature in the 20’s, and an average nightly low in the teens.
-In this region, on average it precipitates about every third or fourth day.
+In this region, on average it rains or snows about every third or fourth day.

 The cost of a campsite or bunk is included as part of your registration, but other beds are available for additional cost.
-Our indoor accommodations consist of private rooms and cabins ($330-$600) and dorm-style spaces ($0-$195).
-These include a lodge house, 2-br cottage, and 10 rustic cabins, heated and furnished with twin-size upper and lower bunk beds, full-size futon beds, and queen-sized beds.
-The cabins also have small lofts that each contain two mattresses side-by-side.
+Our indoor accommodations consist of private rooms and cabins ($450-$750) and dorm-style spaces ($0-$195).
+These include a 6-bedroom house, 2-br cottage, and 10 rustic cabins, heated and furnished with twin-size upper and lower bunk beds, full-size futon beds, and queen-sized beds.
+The cabins also have small lofts that contain queen mattresses or two twin mattresses side by side.
 Bunk beds in shared spaces are included in your registration fee.
-Tenting is also available for experienced campers, free of charge.
+Tenting is also available for experienced winter campers, free of charge.
 There are 35 flat, shaded, forest floor campsites on the land, some right next to the stream.

 We also own a motel that is 3 miles west of the Summer Camp site, less than a 5 minute drive.
 All motel rooms have air conditioning/heating, WiFi Internet, refrigerator, microwave, satellite TV, phone, and private bath; most rooms have two queen beds.
-Rates for 4 nights (Wednesday through Saturday), up to 2 people, range from $250 to $300; extra persons are $45 each.
+Rates for 5 nights (Thursday through Monday), up to 2 people, are $350; extra persons are $45 each.